Art 50 Commissions

 Born into a Protestant Northern Irish family, in this play she wants to tackle the identity crisis she felt when she left Northern Ireland and to challenge the stereotypes other Brits had of her and the community she came from.
 She will tackle how people within the Loyalist community identify themselves and why – and what happens when this identity is questioned.
 The play will be an exploration and celebration of the complex, impassioned and sometimes absurd ways in which we define ourselves.

-Film where poet & playwright Simon Armitage explores post Brexit British identity in a new work specifically created for Art 50 - a meditation on the relationship between Britain and Europe.
+Film where poet & playwright Simon Armitage explores post Brexit British identity in a new work entitled 'The Brink' and specifically created for Art 50 - a meditation on the relationship between Britain and Europe.

 The question is, what happens when we turn to Britain on the dial?
 What do we see: dark satanic mills, the white cliffs of Dover baring their teeth at the continent?
 What do we hear - Jerusalem?
 Grime?
 Static?